Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 East of the Rockies, Canada’s highest peaks are found in Torngat Mountains National Park, Labrador’s first park.
 The signature saw-tooth skyline is instantly captivating.
 Blue-jean waters snake through glacier-scraped fjords that open up to the marine highway where icebergs silently glide by like ships.

+We will spend four days exploring this treeless mountainous tundra.
 There are 6,027 square miles (9,700 km) to hike in this sharp wedge-shaped park that sits on continental Canada’s most northerly tip between Northern Quebec and the Labrador Sea.

-The subarctic mountains are the homeland of the Inuit of Nunatsiavut, polar bears, black bears and caribou.
 Birders should be on high alert for sightings of the red-throated loon, Harlequin duck, peregrine falcon, gyrfalcon, rock ptarmigan, glaucous gull, snow bunting, Lapland longspur and Northern wheatear!
 (Depending on the time of year and migratory patterns, of course!)

 We hike and cruise in the Zodiacs, seeking out birds and bears.
 For the amateur historians on board, we visit archaeological sites as well.